-Chocolate mousse, sweetened with dates, creamy with coconut milk, topped with a final floral flourish, will delight your guests with every fluffy spoonful and crisp crackle of edible foliage.
+Chocolate mousse, sweetened with maple syrup, creamy with coconut milk, topped with a final floral flourish, will delight your guests with every fluffy spoonful and crisp crackle of edible foliage.
 It’s dessert in a glass!

 - 1 cup raw cashews